SJSU272Lab/Botman/README.md

 ##USER STORIES

-As an office work group manager on slack I will need to maintain list of the things that need to be bought for the meeting.
-So the group of the office can easily maintain the things to be bought with the help of our bot.
-While discussing on the channel he thinks of something to be bought then instead of writing down in a separate notepad and then saving it somewhere.
-He can just save the list in the bot which he himself will create through our BotMan.
-This will reduce the overhead of maintaining mundane tasks for me.
+An office work group manager has to maintain list of the things that need to be bought for the meeting.
+This can be done by adding an inventory management bot to the slack channel.
+This bot could act as a manager and record the requests for stationary products.
+While discussing on the channel, if any employee thinks of something to be bought then instead of writing down in a separate notepad and then saving it somewhere, he can just request it over the channel and the bot could record them.
+This will reduce the overhead of physically recording things or creating a portal where the employee has to raise a request for the same.

-In a project team while discussing the things sometimes someone uses words which are unknown to the others, in that case a project team can have a slack bot created through BotMan which will search those words in a dictionary and return the results to the team member.
-This way the communication between the team members will be efficient and productive.

 ##USER GUIDE
 ######STEPS TO GET BOTMAN WORKING ON LOCALHOST-